cosmos/ibc/spec/app/ics-interchain-queries/README.md

 Query requests have associated a `timeoutHeight` field that specifies the height limit at the Querying Chain after which a query is considered to have failed.

-The Querying Chain calls the `checkQueryTimeout` function to check whether a specific query has timeout.
+The Querying Chain calls the `checkQueryTimeout` function to check whether a specific query has timed out.

 > There are several alternatives on how to handle timeouts.
 For instance, the relayer could submit on-chain timeout notifications to the Querying Chain.
-Since the relayer is untrusted, for each of these notifications the Cross-chain Querying module of the Querying Chain MUST call the `checkQueryTimeout` to check if the query has indeed timeout.
+Since the relayer is untrusted, for each of these notifications the Cross-chain Querying module of the Querying Chain MUST call the `checkQueryTimeout` to check if the query has indeed timed out.
 An alternative could be to make the Cross-chain Querying module responsible for checking
-if any query has timeout by iterating over the ongoing queries at the beginning of a block and calling `checkQueryTimeout`.
+if any query has timed out by iterating over the ongoing queries at the beginning of a block and calling `checkQueryTimeout`.
 This is an implementation detail that this specification does not cover.

 ```typescript
 function checkQueryTimeout(